learn-co-curriculum/dsc-user-input-and-output-in-python/README.md

 ## Objectives

 You will be able to:

 * Incorporate input/output functionality in code to allow for user interaction

 ## User input in Python

 To get user input in Python, you can use the `input()` function.
-You can store the result in a variable, and use it to your heart’s content.
+You can store the result in a variable, and use it to your heart's content.
 Remember that the result you get from the user will be a string, even if they enter a number.

 For example, run the following cell: